lloredia/Dev-Ops/Websphere/patching/README.md

  WEBSPHERE - HOW TO INSTALL A WEBSPHERE FIX PACK
-Skip to end of metadata

-    Created by Pavanitha K R on Jun 15, 2017

-Go to start of metadata

 HOW TO INSTALL A FIX ON WEBSPHERE
 Fix packs can only be installed using UpdateInstaller of IBM which can be downloaded separately